cardano-foundation/developer-portal/docs/native-tokens/minting-nfts.md

 :::note
 **There is currently no agreed standard as to how an NFT or the metadata is defined.**
-There is a [Cardano Improvement Proposal](https://github.com/cardano-foundation/CIPs/pull/85) if you want to follow the discussion.
+However, there is a [Cardano Improvement Proposal](https://github.com/cardano-foundation/CIPs/pull/85) if you want to follow the discussion.
 :::

 ### Time locking

 Since NFTs are likely to be traded or sold, they should follow a more strict policy.
 Most of the time, a value is defined by the (artificial) scarcity of an asset.

-You can regulate such factors with  [multisignature scripts](https://github.com/input-output-hk/cardano-node/blob/c6b574229f76627a058a7e559599d2fc3f40575d/doc/reference/simple-scripts.md).
+You can regulate such factors with  [multi-signature scripts](https://github.com/input-output-hk/cardano-node/blob/c6b574229f76627a058a7e559599d2fc3f40575d/doc/reference/simple-scripts.md).

 For this guide, we will choose the following constraints: